Cycling in Melbourne: Bicycle parking

-Bicycle parking at train stations
+Bicycle parking at railway stations

 Bicycle parking at Melbourne's train stations for what is known as Bike + Ride travel, can be problematic.
-A secure bicycle parking place needs to be pre-arranged or you risk bicycle theft or vandalism by parking a bike out in the open.
+A secure bicycle parking place needs to be pre-arranged or users risk bicycle theft or vandalism by parking a bike out in the open.

 As of November 2017, secure Parkiteer bicycle parking stations are installed at 78 of Melbourne's 207 train stations.
 Prospective users of the Parkiteer scheme must register with Bicycle Network for access to a specific Parkiteer cage and, if a vacancy is available, pay a $50 refundable deposit for an electronic access card which enables access for that cage only.

 Some Melbourne train stations, including those with Parkiteers, have bike lockers which can fit a single bike in them.
 If a spare locker is available it can be rented for free for up to three months at a time, but a bond must be paid.

-If you have not pre-arranged access to a Parkiteer spot or to a bike locker, most train stations also have bicycle hoops or something similar, but often there are not enough hoops available and train travellers are forced to lock their bikes to railings, signposts, fences, or other fixed objects.
+If users have not pre-arranged access to a Parkiteer spot or to a bike locker, most train stations also have bicycle hoops or something similar, but often there are not enough hoops available and train travellers are forced to lock their bikes to railings, signposts, fences, or other fixed objects.